 He is currently a consultant working in juvenile justice and adult criminal justice reform policies, ABCD training and consultation, human service systems design training in racial disparity, restorative justice, and community engagement.

-He is Co-founder and Chairperson of the CT Juvenile Justice Alliance, an advocacy organization for youth involved with the juvenile justice system in Connecticut and Public Allies Connecticut, a leadership development program for young adults of which RYASAP is the lead agency.
+He is Co-founder of the CT Juvenile Justice Alliance, an advocacy organization for youth involved with the juvenile justice system in Connecticut and Public Allies Connecticut, a leadership development program for young adults of which RYASAP is the lead agency.
 He is also Co-founder and board member of the Connecticut Assets Network, a statewide organization working with local and state organizations to incorporate strength-based approaches into working with communities and young people throughout Connecticut.

 He has a master's degree in Community Planning from the University of Cincinnati, Bachelor of Arts in Social Sciences and an Associate Degree in Engineering from Penn State University.

 Bob lives with his wife Holly, and is the parent of three children – Aaron, Sara and Douglas and seven grandchildren – Jack, Matthew, Scott Robert, Mary, Bodhi, Wilder and Annabelle!
 He enjoys basketball, photography, biking, reading and writing and is a strong advocate for changes that positively affect the lives of young people in communities.